 Finding out your eNPS is simple

-The number one benefit of eNPS is how easy it is — you could hardly come up with a less time-consuming way to pulse check your employee satisfaction!
+The number one benefit of employee net promoter score is how easy it is — you could hardly come up with a less time-consuming way to check your employee satisfaction!
 Managers don’t have to spend hours thinking of the right survey questions, and employees only have to choose their score on a 0–10 scale.

 eNPS has a higher participation rate than surveys

 Many of us are familiar with survey fatigue.
 You get an email asking for five minutes of your time and think, “Ok, fine!”
 But after submitting the first three answers, you’re taken to another set of questions, which can be pretty frustrating.